Auth Commands

 # Get status as JSONbb auth status --jsonOutput

-Section titled “Output”When authenticated:
+Section titled “Output”When authenticated with OAuth:

 ℹ Not logged inRun bb auth login to authenticate.bb auth token